 The survey is designed to yield an annual sample size of approximately 14,000 adults aged 15 years and over.
 The data is collected at the respondents’ homes, with the interviewer entering responses directly into a laptop computer and/or asking the respondent to complete a section of the interview by themselves using the laptop computer.
 The 2020/21 survey, taking place during the pandemic, also used a computer-assisted video interviewing (CAVI) approach for a small sample of participants.

-The NZHS 2020/21 represents the sample selected for the period September 2020 to August 2021.
-For some periods in 2020 and 2021, the survey was suspended in parts of New Zealand that had known community outbreaks of COVID-19.
-As a result, the sample size for 2020/21 is smaller than usual and the 95% confidence intervals around some estimates are wider than usual.
+The NZHS 2022/23 represents the sample selected for the period July 2022 to July 2023.
+For some periods in 2022 and 2023, the survey was suspended in parts of New Zealand due to ongoing disruptions from the COVID-19 pandemic and Cyclone Gabrielle.
+As a result, the sample size for 2022/23 is smaller than usual and the 95% confidence intervals around some estimates are wider than usual.
 The methodology report is available here.